-At MOMENTUM Tech Solutions, we've been designing and installing bespoke closed-circuit television systems since we started our business, back in 2006.
+At MOMENTUM Tech Solutions, we've been designing and installing bespoke quality closed-circuit television systems since we started our business, back in 2006.
 When you commission us to install your CCTV you're getting:

 - high quality installation

 - ongoing maintenance to keep your systems in peak condition